linhphaaam/posterity/README.md

 ## Repository Status

-🔧 This repository contains partial code from early prototypes developed in p5.js and Python.
+🔧 This repository contains partial code from early prototypes developed in p5.js, Python, and Javascript.
 It is intended as a reference snapshot of ongoing work.

 - Initial layout and interaction sketches for
 - Data exploration scripts (Pandas, Matplotlib, Seaborn)